Big Truck Drivers Continue to be Involved in Truck Wrecks.

 Intermodal trucking is a type of trucking wherein cargo has been transported using two or more methods.
 Most often, a commercial truck and railroad are used in conjunction to transport cargo.
 However, goods transported by ships and trucks in combination are also intermodal.
 This combination is common when moving goods internationally.

-As stated by a Houston commercial truck injury law firm, Intermodal trucking can be used to transport a single company’s goods or may house a combination of companies’ commodities in a single load.
+As stated by a West Houston commercial truck injury law firm, Intermodal trucking can be used to transport a single company’s goods or may house a combination of companies’ commodities in a single load.
 It often moves a high volume of freight at once.
 Typically, large vehicles like 18-Wheelers move substantial cargo of any size across vast distances.
 It’s possible that one of these vehicles could be carrying cargo improperly and result in a devastating big rig accident.